omnathmandal/snake-game/README.md

 <img src="./assets/snake.jpeg" alt="snake game original logo">

 In this game you can use your **WASD** or **arrow keys** on your keyboard to move around a screen.
 To score points you need to eat the food block which spawns randomly on the screen.
 For every food block eaten +1 point is awarded followed by a increase in the length of the snake.
-The game ends when the following conditions are encountered - the player presses the **Esc** key, snake hits a wall, snake touches its body or you close the window.
+The game ends when the following conditions are encountered :
+- the player presses the **Esc** key
+- snake hits a wall
+- snake touches its body
+- user closes the game window

 ___